fusebit/everyauth-express/docs/asana.md

 });
 ```

-When you want users or your app to authorize access to Asana APIs so that your app can call Asana APIs on their behalf, redirect their browser to the `/asana` endpoint above.
+When you want users of your app to authorize access to Asana so that your app can call Asana APIs on their behalf, redirect their browser to the `/asana` endpoint above.

 ## Call Asana APIs

 After a user has authorized your app to call Asana APIs, you can use any Node.js SDK to make the call.
 EveryAuth recommends you use the [asana](https://www.npmjs.com/package/asana) npm module.

-First, resolve the identifier of the user of your app to Asana credentials:
+First, use EveryAuth to resolve the identifier of the user of your app to Asana credentials:

 ```javascript
 import everyauth from "@fusebit/everyauth-express";